-Secret: Learning about “aftercare” before surgery will help decrease post-surgical complications.
+Secret: Learning about “aftercare” before surgery will help decrease post-surgical complications and establish reasonable expectations.

 Typical recovery times

 Recovery after most periodontal procedures is usually prompt and uncomplicated.
 The majority of patients may return to their normal daily routines within a day or two.
-It is always best to take it easy the day of the surgery, and if you feel well the next day, you may resume normal activities.
+However, every patient is unique, and the extent of surgery also determines how quickly you heal.
+There will be soreness, tenderness and swelling for a few days.
+A team member at Advanced Periodontics will provide you with complete instructions on post-operative care for your comfort.
+It is always advisable to take it easy the day of the surgery, and if you feel well the next day, you may resume normal activities.

 What the top periodontists do to speed your recovery